 SAPML’s property insurance underwriters undertake regular risk reviews of the Company’s market operations.
 An extensive and independent review and tender process with respect to the Company’s insurances was conducted in 2021.

 The Board recognises that modern organisations face a variety of risks including strategic, reputation, compliance, and technological, environmental, financial as well as operational risks.
 The Board constantly reviews these risks with the CEO with a view to establishing strategies to mitigate material risks.

-The company has procedures for the CEO and the Finance Manager to provide assurances that the financial statements are founded on a sound system of risk management and internal control and that the system is operating effectively in all material aspects in relation to reporting financial risks.
+The Company has procedures in place which require the CEO and the Financial Controller to provide assurances that the financial statements are founded on a sound system of risk management and internal control and that the system is operating effectively in all material aspects in relation to reporting financial risks.

-11. Governance Principle 8: Remunerate Fairly and Responsibly
+- Governance Principle 8: Remunerate fairly and responsibly

-The Committee meets several times per year on a range of matters and is responsible for reviewing the CEO’s remuneration as well as making recommendations to the Board on fees for non-executive Directors.
-External advice and market data is sought assist it undertake this process.
+The Committee meets several times per year on a range of matters and is responsible for reviewing the CEO’s remuneration, as well as making recommendations to the Board on fees for non-executive Directors.
+External advice and market data is sought to assist the Committee undertake this process.

-The non-executive Board members of APML are remunerated by way of director fees and Committee attendance fees.
+The non-executive Board members of SAPML are remunerated by way of Director fees and Committee attendance fees.

-In accordance with the resolution of shareholders at the 2011 Annual General Meeting, the maximum aggregate amount of Directors’ fees that is permitted to be paid to the entire non-executive Directors is $360,000.
+In accordance with the resolution of shareholders at the 2011 Annual General Meeting, the maximum aggregate amount of Directors’ fees permitted to be paid to the total number of non-executive Directors per annum is $400,000

 The non-executive Directors receive additional Committee attendance fees.
-Compulsory 9% Superannuation Guarantee Levy contributions are also paid.
+Compulsory 9% Superannuation Guarantee Levy contributions are also paid to the Directors.